Greater St. Johnsbury Area

 HERE'S WHAT THE WEEKEND LOOKS LIKE:

-To take full advantage of the many resources available to you throughout the weekend, we encourage you to connect with the community and business leaders you meet at the Friday reception, and make plans with them for additional conversation, introductions, and activity ideas based on your interests.
+To take full advantage of the many resources available to you throughout the weekend, we encourage you to connect with the community and business leaders you meet at the Friday reception, and make plans with them for additional conversation, introductions, and activities based on your interests.

 Sunday Mountain Biking